 Artist Masayoshi Matsumoto continues to twist and transform balloons into amazing sculptural creatures.
-Crafted in meticulous detail and realistic rendered, his collection of balloon animals showcases the endless artistic possibilities of the traditional craft.
+Crafted in meticulous detail and realistically rendered, his collection of balloon animals showcases the endless artistic possibilities of the traditional craft.

 Each impressively lifelike, large-scale sculpture showcases Matsumoto’s unique approach to balloon art.
 His portfolio exhibits an interest in a wide range of animals, with mammals, reptiles, insects, and arachnids often making appearances.
 To add to their real life aesthetic, Matsumoto often positions the creatures in naturalistic poses: a Kingfisher perches on a branch, a cobra sits alert and coiled, and a siamang gibbon hangs from a tree.